SAUKHYAM MEANS HAPPINESS AND WELL BEING

 We chose the name Saukhyam for our reusable pads because we believe menstruation has been undervalued and ignored for too long.
 Women give birth to every human being and menstruation makes that cycle possible.
 When you switch to our beautiful reusable pads, you are celebrating the life cycle and honoring your place in it.

-In December 2016, Saukhyam Reusable Pads won the Most Innovative Product Award at the National Institute of Rural Development in Hyderabad, India.
+Saukhyam Reusable Pads were honored with Most Innovative Product Award (2016) by the National Institute of Rural Development, India.

-In December 2018, the project was lauded at the UN Climate Change Conference in Poland for its sustainable financing model.
+The project was lauded at UN Climate Change Conference (2018) in Poland for its sustainable financing mechanism.